ilan-schemoul/stellar-fish-prompt/README.md

 # Todo

 - Makes this an omf package
-- Add a cache for the async informations
+- Add a cache for the async informations (with a hash table)
 - Add a cron job to clean old variables ?
+- Use a hash table of some sort to store PID=>buffer/rebase_status.
+  Need to be safe to access from multiple processes context.

 # License